-The first entry on our list comes from the company that actually invented the hydration pack and whose name has become practically synonymous with hydration packs and bladders.
-The company, of course, is Camelbak, and the product is the Camelbak Crux 1.5L Reservoir.
+The first entry on our list comes from the company that invented the hydration pack.
+Camelbak has become practically synonymous with hydration packs and bladders.
+The product is the Camelbak Crux 1.5L Reservoir.
 Our editors have found the Camelbak Crux to be the best hydration bladder for road running.

-The Crux 1.5L Reservoir has been newly redesigned to offer 20 percent more water for every sip you take.
-Also, the cap, which is leak-proof, has been reengineered to be even easier to open and to close than it was before.
-The Crux features proprietary Hydroguard technology which serves to inhibit bacterial growth in both the tube and the reservoir, and the tube can be detached for easier cleaning.
+The version of the Crux has been newly redesigned to offer 20 percent more water for every sip you take.
+The cap, which is leak-proof, has been re-engineered to be even easier to open and to close.
+The Crux features proprietary Hydroguard technology to inhibit bacterial growth in both the tube and the reservoir, and the tube can be detached for easier cleaning.

-This model also features an on off lever which allows you to seal the drinking tube completely shut using only one hand.
-Its big bite valve also includes self-sealing technology which eliminates any annoying drips after you take a drink.
+This model also features an on/off lever that allows you to seal the drinking tube completely shut using only one hand.
+Its big bite valve also includes self-sealing technology, which eliminates any annoying drips after you take a drink.